FarisKarkelja/personal-dance-portfolio/README.md

 ## Description

 Welcome to my project!
-This is a Dance Portfolio Website made to represent my dance career and to provide users with sevaral information, including biography, gallery, list of projects and performances and also the ability to contact me for further questions and necessary information.
+This is a Dance Portfolio Website made to represent my dance career and to provide users with sevaral information, including biography, gallery, list of projects and performances and also the ability to register a dance class and contact me for further questions and necessary information.
 I hope you enjoy and I look forward to your contributions!

 - HTML
 - CSS